-At the end of December 2022, the Kipushi Project reached 658,142 hours worked free of a lost-time injury with a TRIFR of 1.8 for the year ended December 31, 2022.
+At the end of December 2023, the Kipushi Project reached 151,812 hours worked free of a lost-time injury, with a TRIFR of 1.7 per 1,000,000 hours worked in 2023.
 Regular safety measures include safety meetings before every shift, monthly workplace inspections, and safety practice employee coaching.
 A safety team plays a governance and oversight role on site, following up on action items and closing out inspections, as well as ensuring that supervisors and employees remain accountable for safety performance.